Skip to content

 Datasources

 You can configure datasources in the host-linux-device datasource configuration file, if enabled.
-The Zenoss Cloud agent service loads configuration file changes immediately.
+The Virtana Service Observability agent service loads configuration file changes immediately.

 Datasources include:

-The icmp configuration file is independent of the host-linux-device configuration file.
+The http configuration file and the icmp configuration file are independent of the host-linux-device configuration file.